paulfioravanti/survey_tool_elixir/README.md

 ## Application Documentation

-Generate the [ExDoc](https://github.com/elixir-lang/ex_doc) documentation (if not already done by running the tests):
+Generate the [ExDoc](https://github.com/elixir-lang/ex_doc) documentation (if not already done by running the tests) and open them:

     $ mix docs
+    $ open doc/index.html

 ## Other